petertorelli/StripChart/README.md

 zoomed region.
 Clicking the `reset` class object (see above) will reset the zoom to show the entire dataset.
 Zooming is disabled if there is no `reset` class element.

+A zoom stack is maintained and if a `.previous` class DOM object exists in the DOM hierarchy, it will pop to the last zoom.

 # Subsampling